andrex-naranjas/bottom-baryonsFW/README.md

-# Single bottom baryons decay widths and mass spectra
+# Bottom baryons decay widths and mass spectra

 Code to compute bottom baryon spectra and decay widths.
 A fit is performed to obtain the model parameters.
 Errors are propagated via bootstrap Monte Carlo Gaussian sampling.